Pardus-Projects/JSVaporizer/NuFlexiArch/README.md

 ### Core Abstractions
 - **Component Base Classes and Interfaces:**
   - **`AComponent` & `ATextInput`:**
-    Provide a common foundation for UI components, handling metadata (via `ComponentMetadata`) and state management using Data Transfer Objects (DTOs) like `TextInputStateDto`.
+    Provide a common foundation for UI components, handling metadata (via `ComponentMetadata`) and state management using Data Transfer Objects (DTOs) like `TextInputDataDto`.
   - **State Management:**
     Each component can serialize and deserialize its state to/from JSON.
 This allows for easy persistence and restoration of component state.